scikit-beam/scikit-beam/doc/development/codeguide_emacs.rst

 .. _pep8: http://pypi.python.org/pypi/pep8
 .. include:: workflow/known_projects.inc

-The Astropy coding guidelines are listed in :doc:`codeguide`.
+The Scikit-beam coding guidelines are listed in :doc:`codeguide`.
 This document will describe some configuration options for Emacs, that will help in ensuring that Python code satisfies the guidelines.
 Emacs can be configured in several different ways.
 So instead of providing a drop